mysweet/cockroachdb_docs_cn/design_cn.md

 Distributing the processing is desirable for multiple reasons:
-- Remote-side filtering: when querying for a set of rows that match a filtering expression, instead of querying all the keys in certain ranges and processing the filters after receiving the data on the gateway node over the network, we'd like the filtering expression to be processed by the lease holder or remote node, saving on network traffic and related processing.
+- Remote-side filtering: when querying for a set of rows that match a filtering expression, instead of querying all the keys in certain 域s and processing the filters after receiving the data on the gateway node over the network, we'd like the filtering expression to be processed by the lease holder or remote node, saving on network traffic and related processing.